muthukumarn/graphql/README.md

 # GraphQL
-Running the first GraphQL Server
+Running the first GraphQL Server as priamry and second as remote on the first.

 # Explanation

-Book type is extended by adding the type Author.
-The Author in Book type is also resolved as an extension (we also use fragment here).
+This works on the previous sample and adds a remote server.

 # To Start
-yarn start //this will start the first server which has the dsta and resolvers yarn start2 //start after the preivous command is running on another windwo and this starts a remover server
+yarn start --this will start the first server which has the dsta and resolvers

+yarn start2 --start after the preivous command is running on another windwo and this starts a remover server

 # Queries
 The first server is defaulted to use port 8888 and you can access it at http://localhost:8888/graphql